akira-cn/matrix/README.md

 # Matrix

-[Reveal.js](https://github.com/hakimel/reveal.js) based slides lab for users to create and share slides.
+Allow you to create your own website to share your slides to all users.

+Based on [reveal.js](https://github.com/hakimel/reveal.js) (The HTML Presentation Framework).

 ![portal](https://dn-h5jun.qbox.me/matrix-portal.png)